-CO2 is an efficient greenhouse gas, which can trap thermal (heat) radiation that the Earth would otherwise emit to space.
-Increases in atmospheric CO2 concentration may adversely alter the global climate.
-Although much is known about the impact of human activity on the concentration of CO2 in the atmosphere, several questions remain unanswered.
-Our ability to answer those questions may very well provide a more complete understanding of the impact that human activity currently has and will have on the global climate.
+CO2 is an important gas for life on the planet and integral to maintaining the protective blanket that is our atmosphere.
+However, sharp increases or decreases may affect the delicate atmospheric balance, and increases in atmospheric CO2 concentration may adversely alter the global climate.
+Although we know and understand the human activity impacts on CO2 concentrations in the atmosphere, several questions remain unanswered.
+Our ability to answer those questions will provide a more complete understanding that those impacts have and will have on the global climate.

 The OCO-2 mission will contribute to a large number of additional scientific investigations that are related to the global carbon cycle.
 Among these studies are: